 All efforts are toward Presence.
 All our efforts in therapy or self-help, or whatever are part of a larger effort, our reaching for Presence.

 But what is Presence?
-It’s not a description so no words would be it.
+It’s not an object so no words can really catch it.
 It’s more like the lived experience of right now, a now that we’re not escaping or wanting to escape, a dawning recognition that this is the right place and time, that we’re the right person and this is the moment to live.
 That we’re part of a shared endeavor that is going along perfectly

 “All efforts are toward Presence” means that whatever we’re trying to do for ourselves or for others, it’s the best shot at service we can manage right now.
 It’s our highest expression, now.